Software Development: LINQ (Language Integrated Query) and SQL

 - LINQ to Entities does not perform as well as ADO.Net – multiple joins are slow

-- In the situations where LINQ does not scale well, performance will need to be improved by
+- Where LINQ does not scale well, performance will need to be improved by reverting to ADO.Net with SQL

-- Although very powerful, the LINQ to Entities query code can get quite complex (well, different)
+- Although very powerful, the LINQ to Entities query code can get complex

 - LINQ to Entities is immature